Close-up of sewing a crocheted rose onto the blanket edge

 The finished size is adjustable, which is another reason this pattern is so practical.
 You can stop after fewer rounds if you want a smaller throw, lap blanket, or decorative floral blanket, or keep adding rounds if you want a fuller and cozier version.
 That flexibility lets you adapt the project to the yarn you already have, the occasion you are making it for, or the amount of time you want to invest.

-Abbreviations used in the pattern
+How Do You Abbreviations used in the?

 To make the instructions easier to follow, here are the core abbreviations used throughout the rose blanket pattern: